emilybache/Tennis-Refactoring-Kata/angular/README.md

 ## Future Plans

-- Style each game via scss so it looks better
+- Style each game with material design and scss to make GUI look better
+- Write unit tests against important look and feel aspects of the web page.
+Now the kata allows you to refactor the ts, angular, html, and css product code all under a fast suite of unit tests that cover it all.
 - For each game, test drive all [ZOMBIE cases](https://trello.com/c/5EyJyuzJ/242-test-driven-development-guided-by-zombies)